olayasturias/olayasturias.github.io/_posts/2020-07-25-rpi-cam-ros.md

 # Configuring the camera

-As I said before, check that you have the camera enabled on Preferences > Raspberry Pi configuration > Interfaces.
+Again in Preferences > Raspberry Pi configuration > Interfaces, check that you have the camera enabled.
 If not, enable it and reboot your Raspberry Pi.